This 4-day trip allows you to start and finish in San Pedro de Atacama, Chile

 CHANGES: It is FREE to change the tour date before 5:00 pm (Santiago time) 2 days before the tour begins.

-CANCELLATIONS: If you cancel before 5:00 pm (Santiago time) 2 days before the tour begins, a 25% administration fee (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel 2 days prior to the tour before 5:00 pm (Santiago de Chile time) or earlier, a 25% administration fee (+ the card fee) will apply.
 After this time, there is a 100% no-show or cancellation fee.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.